4A regionals: Wagoner girls one win from state

 Shieldnight had 26 points, 15 rebounds and four blocked shots.

 "She was phenomenal inside," said her coach.
-"We were steady on defense and I shouldn't single her out because she's might daugher but I really thought Cambri played well defensively.
+"We were steady on defense and I shouldn't single her out because she's my daughter but I really thought Cambri played well defensively.
 We talk all the time about how our offense will fluctuate but our defense has to stay consistent."

 Pawpa shut down guard Asia Reeves, who had six first-quarter points but was held to three in three quarters on 1-of-8 shooting.